 Rent may be altered after the initial tenure agreement: FSA regulation of the industry ensures that all companies offering a ‘Sell and Rent Back’ service must guarantee a fixed term rental agreement of five years.
 However, after that initial term, the firm is under no obligation to continue with the lease agreement.
 The original homeowner can, therefore, be legally evicted.
 It’s important to discuss your intentions and get all the facts before proceeding.

 The possibility of eviction if the rental agreement is broken: While recent regulation ensures a fixed term rental agreement of five years, some ‘trigger’ clauses come into effect if the terms of an agreement have been violated.
 As an example, if you fall behind on rental payments.

-Accelerate Homes abides by all regulations set by the Financial Services Authority (FSA).
-We ensure all customers who engage in our sell and rent back service receive fair valuations, transparent processes and an honest approach.
-We will advise you if we believe the sell and rent back service is not appropriate for your situation.
+Accelerate Homes partners with a select group of property buyers who abide by all regulations set by the Financial Services Authority (FSA).
+Our partners ensure all customers who engage in their sell and rent back service receive fair valuations, transparent processes and an honest approach.
+They will advise you if we believe the sell and rent back service is not appropriate for your situation.

-Accelerate Homes are active members of The Property Ombudsmen.
-We operate according to a strict Industry Code of Practice set out by the National Association of Property Buyers (NAPB).
+Our partners are active members of The Property Ombudsmen, and operate according to a strict Industry Code of Practice set out by the National Association of Property Buyers (NAPB).

 Sell and Rent Back can be an excellent alternative for homeowners that are facing financial difficulty and are under the threat of repossession.
-As every situation is different, we are here to help guide you in the right direction.
-We will only recommend our Sell and Rent Back service if we believe it is the best solution for you.
-Contact us here for a quick chat to discuss how we can help keep you in your home!
+As every situation is different, we can connect you with the appropriate company who can help guide you in the right direction.
+They will only recommend a Sell and Rent Back service if they believe it is the best solution for you.
+Contact us here to get connected with a potential buyer.